eqbal/CarND_Capstone_CarX/README.md

 	The torque is supplied as the brake value in N/m limited by the decel_limit parameter.

-	further refinements possible by adding the weight of fuel and the passengers to the mass of the vehicle while calculating the longitudinal force.
+	Further refinements possible by adding the weight of fuel and the passengers to the mass of the vehicle while calculating the longitudinal force.

-- Traffic light detection node **(tl_detector)**
+#### Traffic light detection node **(tl_detector)**

 	The closest waypoint is found using shortest distance criteria.
 After the nearest TL is found, it is checked if we passed it by looking at the angle between the car's heading vector and a vector pointing from the car the TL location.
 The angle is found from the scalar product of these two vectors.
 If this angle is greater than pi/2, the stop-line is considered to be passed and the corresponding stop-line waypoint is not published anymore.